-This course surveys selected topics in the extensive literature on political and economic development.
+This course surveys selected topics in the extensive literature on the historical origins of political and economic development.
 We will focus on differences in formal and informal institutions across countries.
 Topics will include the determinants of economic growth, the modernization hypothesis, distributional conflict, government corruption, the success and failure of states to deliver of public goods, among others.